 - Missing Mom: Who is Slippy's mom?
 Out of all the major Star Fox characters whose parents have been shown, Slippy is the only one who has been depicted with no mother whatsoever.

 - Nice Guy: He is one of the friendliest characters in the series.

 - Nice Hat: Wears a red hat that usually has his name written on it.

 - Older Than They Look: Despite being approximately the same age as Fox, he looks and sounds like a lot younger.

 - Playful Hacker: His hacking skills are the main reason to keep him active.
 Otherwise, you can't see enemy health gauges.

-- The Smart Guy: Serves as the mechanic to the Star Fox team and is the one to analyze the enemy.
+- The Smart Guy: Serves as the mechanic to the Star Fox team and is the one to analyze the enemy and their shields.

 - Species Surname: Although he looks more like a frog than a toad.

 - Support Party Member: He's not the best pilot, but he's the group's genius mechanic, responsible for maintaining the team's equipment, as well as the game's reason for bosses having Life Bars.

 - Utility Belt: In the original game and its SNES sequel, Slippy wore a bead necklace.
 This necklace actually had a practical use in the comic, where its pieces doubled as sleeping gas explosives.